Transcript: Ex Vivo Cancer Proliferation Bioassay

 First they took samples of blood to get a baseline, and then they asked a dozen women to eat a plant-based diet for 14 days.
 Then they took a second sample of blood from those same women at the end of the two weeks, so they'd serve as their own controls.

 This is the before, cancer cell growth powering away at 100%.
-And then after, eating a plant0-based diet for 14 days.
+And then after eating a plant-based diet for 14 days.

 This is the before, measuring cancer cell death.
 This is the after.
 Pre and post plants.